hazraChandrima/vimrc/README.md

 ## If something goes wrong

 It would be a shame.
 But the good news is, you're smart enough to fix it.
+Jokes aside, you may reach out to me via hazrachandrima6@gmail.com